 REI Co-op Merino Wool Liner Gloves 2.0Best Wool Beanie: Smartwool Active Beanie ($25)

 The Smartwool Active Beanie, formerly known as the Merino Sport 150 Beanie, is a sleek, lightweight beanie that provides extra warmth and protection on chilly runs without being itchy or bulky.
-The beanie’s combination of merino wool and polyester provides the temperature and moisture management of wool with some stretch and fast drying times.
+The beanie’s combination of merino wool and polyester provides the temperature and moisture management of wool with some stretch and enough durability to make this hat last for many years of use.

 Shop the Smartwool Active BeanieBest Wool Hat: Buff Pack Merino Fleece Cap ($42)